jdevalk/clicky/readme.txt

 Read the authors [review of Clicky Analytics](https://yoast.com/clicky-analytics-review/) if you want to see a bit more of the cool integration this plugin provides.

+=== Have you found an issue? ===

+If you have bugs to report, please go to [the plugin's GitHub repository](hhttps://github.com/jdevalk/clicky).
+For security issues, please use our [vulnerability disclosure program](https://patchstack.com/database/vdp/clicky), which is managed by PatchStack.
+They will assist you with verification, CVE assignment, and, of course, notify us.

 == Installation ==

 1. Upload the `clicky` folder to the `/wp-content/plugins/` directory